 All About Our Minimalist, Interracial Wedding

-To get the full effect of our wedding day… Play this in the background!
+To get the full effect of our wedding day… Play Nancy From Now On by Father John Misty!
 This is the song I walked down the aisle to.

 I used to think it was so cheesy when people described their wedding day as the best day ever, but seeing a year of planning come together and being surrounded by our favorite people truly did make it the best day ever.
 Ever since Caleb proposed last March, I got right into planning, even though I was still in nursing school.
 Actually, we started planning before he even proposed!
 In February, we found our venue.
 Because we were still young and also wanted to pay for the wedding ourselves, we knew we had to prioritize what was important to us so that we weren’t blowing thousands and thousands of dollars.